-The PEA demonstrated the significant cost benefit of vertically integrating a second production line and utilizing spodumene feed from the Second Mine, potentially mining an average of 1.68Mt per year during a 12.7 year mine life.
+The PEA demonstrated the potential significant cost benefit of vertically integrating a second production line and utilizing spodumene feed from the Second Mine, potentially mining an average of 1.68Mt per year during a 12.7 year mine life.

-- The Second Mine is believed to be one of the Project's largest deposits.
-It is a high-purity, high-grade lithium deposit, with estimated 19.58Mt of measured and indicated mineral resources at 1.43% Li2O and 1.76Mt of inferred mineral resources at 1.45% Li2O suitable for open pit mining. - Additional drilling continues, seeking to both increase the mineral resource and to strengthen the geological data for the mineral resource model.
+- The Second Mine is believed to be one of the Project's larger deposits.
+It is a high-purity, high-grade lithium deposit, with estimated 21.8Mt of proven and probable mineral reserves at 1.37% Li2O, 25.1Mt of measured and indicated mineral resources at 1.38% Li2O and 3.8Mt of inferred mineral resources at 1.39% Li2O, suitable for open pit mining. - Additional drilling continues, seeking to both increase the mineral resource and to strengthen the geological data for the mineral resource models.

 The PEA is preliminary in nature and includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be characterized as mineral reserves, and there is no certainty that the PEA will be realized.
 The Company has not yet made a production decision in respect of the Second Mine.
 The economic viability of the mineral resources of the Second Mine has not been demonstrated.
-The Company expects that it will assess the results of a pre-feasibility study and a feasibility study before making a production decision in respect of the Second Mine.
+The Company expects that it will assess the results of a prefeasibility study and a feasibility study before making a production decision in respect of the Second Mine.